Sorry, you need to enable JavaScript to visit this website.

 National elections

 General elections are held in Sweden every four years.
 Voting is not compulsory.
 Voters may cast a ballot for a constituency party list, or for a specific candidate.
-On the same occasion, elections are held at national, regional and local levels to the Riksdag (Swedish parliament), region assemblies and municipal councils respectively.
+On the same occasion, elections are held at national, regional and local levels to the Riksdag (Swedish parliament), regional and municipal councils respectively.